openfaas/docs/docs/openfaas-pro/builder.md

 > Note: This feature is included for [OpenFaaS Pro](https://openfaas.com/support/) customers.

-This is ideal if:
+The Function Builder is designed to be integrated via HTTP to automate building images in your cluster, and for service providers.

+Most users will find that `docker` and the `faas-cli` will be sufficient for most needs.

+## So is it right for you?

-* You're offering OpenFaaS as a service provider
+* You're a service provider with custom functionality or functions

-  You can invoke the Function Builder's API from your own product
+    If you offer a way for customers to provide you custom code, you can invoke the Function Builder API to create a container image, which you can then deploy via the OpenFaaS REST API.

+    This means you can extend your platform for customers with a few simple steps.

-* You need to build dozens or hundreds of functions
+* You manage dozens or hundreds of functions

-  Do you really want to manage and maintain that many CI jobs in Jenkins or GitLab?
+    Instead of defining hundreds of different CI jobs or definitions in Jenkins, GitHub Actions, or GitLab, you can integrate with the Builder's REST API to build functions programmatically.

+    That means you have less to maintain and keep up to date, particularly if you need to make a change across your functions later down the line or if you want to apply policies and governance.

-* You're already building images in-cluster with the Docker Socket
+* You're already building images in-cluster

-  You realise how bad this is, and you want a more secure alternative
+    If you're sharing a Docker socket from the host into your cluster, or running a container with Docker in Docker (DIND), or in privileged mode, this is making your cluster vulnerable to serious attacks.

+    The Function Builder API builds images in-cluster, but can run without root privileges, or needing to run Docker.

-The Pro Builder uses Buildkit, developed by the Docker community to perform fast, cached, in-cluster builds via a HTTP API and uses mTLS for encryption.
+The Function Builder uses Buildkit, developed by the Docker community to perform fast, cached, in-cluster builds via a HTTP API and uses mTLS for encryption.

-Various self-hosted, open source and managed registries are supported.
+You can use various self-hosted, open-source and managed cloud container registries with the Function Builder API.

 ## Installation

-The Pro Builder is available to OpenFaaS Pro customers.
+The Function Builder is available to OpenFaaS Pro customers.

 Install the builder using its [helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/pro-builder).